manzik/cmdbench/README.md

 You can use the CLI provided by the python package to benchmark any command.
 In the following demo, the command `node test.js` (a slightly modified version of [test.js](test.js)) is being benchmarked 10 times, average of resources are being printed and a plot for the command's cpu and memory usage is being saved to the file `plot.png`.
 [![Usage demo](/resources/cmdbench.svg)](https://asciinema.org/a/25Juo57eeSrNVJPa7rJiokW78)
-The output plot file `plot.png` for the following demo will look like:
+The output plot file `plot.png` for the demo will look like:
 ![Resources plot](/resources/plot.png)
 # Quick Start: Library
 ## Method 1: Easier